Iglcyril/holbertonschool-simple_shell/README.md

 ----------|-------------|
-strip_newline.c | program that removes the trailing newline character from a string. executor.c | program that execute a command using fork and execve.
+strip_newline.c | program that removes the trailing newline character from a string. executor.c | program that execute a command using fork and execve. free_array.c | program that frees a NULL-terminated array of strings get_env_value.c | program that returns the value of an environment variable clean_quote.c | program that removes surrounding quotes from a token if present. token_count | program Count tokens in a string

 ## Function we use